illus0r/dianov.org/_posts/2016-12-02-automated-editing-of-multiple-files-with-vim.md

 published: true
 title: Automated editing of multiple files with vim
 ---
-Somethmes you need to process a heap of files, selecting them by mask or by list.
+Sometimes you need to process a heap of files, selecting them by mask or by list.
 It's not common deal so I usually forget a sophisticated `argdo` syntax and do it manually.

 But it turned out to be easy!
 I use **mvim**, but it will work to vim and vi as well.